strategineer/personal-website/content/books/2023-09-21/index.md

 Gregor is old at heart and he's been through some shit.
 He's depressed as hell because he misses his dad.

-Gregor tried to remember the last time he'd felt as happy as Boots did with her ball.
+**Gregor tried to remember the last time he'd felt as happy as Boots did with her ball.
 He had had some decent times over the past couple of years. [...]
-But if he was honest with himself, Gregor knew it had been years since he'd felt real happiness.
+But if he was honest with himself, Gregor knew it had been years since he'd felt real happiness.**

 THIS IS A BOOK FOR CHILDREN, PLEASE SEND HELP!

 Not only has Gregor been through "some" shit, he's about to go through "the" shit because each book involves Gregor going on a military/diplomatic mission in a world at war, or about to be at war.

 Story spoilers for the end of the first book:
-(view spoiler)

 I know why this series is so important to me and blows me away whenever I read it.
 I experienced a lot of trauma as a kid, I'm not sure I've overcome that trauma by now but I know that it made me who I am today.